District Dashboard for Social-Emotional Learning Programs

 The Situation

-District leaders comprise over 80% of Second Step’s purchasers and play an essential role in supporting staff to adopt the program.
-To help staff and improve program outcomes, leaders rely on program fidelity data to answer key implementation questions.
+District leaders comprise over 80% of Second Step’s purchasers.
+Their role is often to support staff in implementing the Second Step program in each school.
+To help teachers and improve learner outcomes, leaders rely on implementation fidelity data to answer key questions.

 User Context

-Leaders want to see if teachers completed initial setup steps.
+Leaders want to see if teachers completed the initial setup steps.

-Monitoring program fidelity is essential to supporting implementation and evaluating program outcomes.
+Monitoring program fidelity is essential to supporting program implementation across schools.

-District SEL Leaders had to download school reports individually, creating a challenge to compare progress across school campuses.
+District SEL Leaders had to download school reports individually, creating a barrier to easily compare progress across school campuses.

 Business Context

-District dashboard was the top requested feature we heard from our sales team and in the SWOT analysis.
+The district dashboard was the top-requested feature we heard from our sales team and in the SWOT analysis.

 The product team wanted to position the Second Step program in the market as a district-wide solution.
 And yet, no district experiences were present in the product.

-The organization wanted to deliver this feature in less than 5 months, before the new school year.
+The organization wanted to deliver this feature in about 6 months, before the new school year.

 Technical Context